 I spent a few days alternating between the ZIOCOM 30 Pin Bluetooth Adapter Receiver and the CoolStream Duo Bluetooth Adapter Receiver.
 I ultimately went with the ZIOCOM because it uses Bluetooth v4.1 versus Bluetooth 3.0 for the CoolStream.
 CoolStream claims to have a range of up to 30 feet while the ZIOCOM specs list a range of up to 33 feet.
 The ZIOCOM adapter fits many 30-pin Music Docking Stations like Sony, JBL, Yamaha, and Philips.

 Because this was the cheapest of the compatible adapters for my system, I was concerned about range and interference in the signal.
 But range hasn't been an issue.
 I tested the range of the ZIOCOM by placing it in my living room and then going into the office.
-There was a bathroom, a hall, and three walls between the Bose and my phone, and the music continued to play without any issues.
-I went upstairs and the music played without interruption.
+Despite there being a bathroom, a hall, and three walls between the Bose and my phone, the music continued to play without any issues.
+I went upstairs and the music also played without interruption.